AVXPANAOR/MedInternsGuide/README.md

 **Note:** You are not expected to read __any__ of the following resources cover-to-cover during your internship.
 You are encouraged to read sections that you find clinically useful or simply interesting.

 ### Request
-This guide emerged from a collective spirit that emphasizes open access to and free circulation of knowledge.
+This guide emerged from a collective spirit that emphasizes open access to and the free circulation of knowledge.
 It also seeks to show gratitude to the senior interns, residents, and colleagues who supported the author during their training.
 Thus, __you are strongly encouraged to clone this guide, share it, modify it as you wish, and publish it under your own name.__

 ## Resources